Beuleup93/jobScraping/README.md

 ### Constitution of the database

-We have retrieved the data of job offers and French geographical locations using APIs and we need to store them in a database.
+We have retrieved the data of job offers and geographic breakdowns using APIs and we need to store them in a database.
 To do this, we first created the data model by analyzing the data returned by the APIs.
-Then we automated the process of retrieving the data from the API and loading it into the database (MYSQL).
+Then we automated the process of retrieving the data from the APIs and loading it into the database (MYSQL).